joshday/GeneralizedLeastSquares.jl/README.md

 ## Solvers

+Firstly, why even provide multiple solvers?

+**There is no universally superior method**.
+Your task may prioritize stability over speed (or vice versa).

 ### `SweepGLS(x, y, w)`

 - GLS via the [sweep operator](https://github.com/joshday/SweepOperator.jl)
+- Less stable, also gets you standard errors for free.

 ### `CholeskyGLS(x, y, w)`

 - GLS via the cholesky decomposition.
+- Less stable, fastest.

 ### `QR_GLS(x, y, sqrt_w)`

 - GLS via the QR decomposition (most stable, but much slower for n >> p).
+- Most stable.
 - Note that in order to be more efficient, this algorithm uses the matrix square root as the third argument.

 ## Resources